ibm-cloud-docs/bare-metal/vsi_reload_os.md

 ## Reloading the OS and software
 {: #reload-the-os}

+If you use IBM Cloud for VMware Solutions vCenter Server (VCS), don't use the 'Reloading the OS' option on ESXi bare metal servers that are part of a VCS instance.
+{: important}

 1. From the **Device list**, click the server that needs an OS reload to show the _Device details_ page.
 2. From the **Actions** menu, select **OS reload**.